 A voltage divider produces an output voltage that is a fraction of its input voltage.
 Here is a great video about voltage dividers.

 A potentiometer is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
 If only two terminals are used, one end and the wiper, the potentiometer acts as a variable resistor or rheostat.

-Arduino is an open-source hardware and software concept.
+Arduino is an open-source hardware and software concept that makes it easy to get started working with microcontrollers.
 The Arduino user community designs and manufactures open-source hardware and open-source software to enable microcontroller-based solutions for building digital devices and interactive objects that can sense and control physical devices.
 Due to the open-source nature of the Arduino ecosystem, there are many, many variations on Arduino programs, libraries, and hardware.
 Arduinos are readily available, and of course they have countless tools, libraries, and tutorials available online.

 Arduino is the perfect sandbox for hardware hackers to play in, but it also means that we have to be flexible and ready to explore, find solutions, figure out what works, how it works, and what we can do with it.